 Boil: Infected puseous hair follicle on the skin.

 causes, and treatments of Boil is available below.

 Symptoms of a boil include a lump or swelling that forms under the skin.
 The lump and nearby area is also painful, swollen, red, and inflamed and can feel hot to the touch.
 The swelling or lump eventually pushes to the skin's surface and comes to a head of pus.
-Boils can burst and drain on their own, which relieves the pain and begins the healing process.
-However, many boils do need treatment ...more symptoms »
+Boils can burst and drain on their own, which relieves the pain and begins the healing process. ...more symptoms »

 A diagnosis of a boil may be delayed or missed because some symptoms, such as a skin lump, mimic symptoms of other diseases and conditions.
 These include acne, rosacea, folliculitis, impetigo, and sebaceous cyst. ...more misdiagnosis »